Teaching Spanish is fun and rewarding, but it’s not without its difficult moments.

 Teaching Spanish with Comprehensible Input features the contributions of three Spanish teachers.
 They write about teaching methods, lesson plans and resources they employ, noting good and bad points and how and why they are useful.
 Within this structure are suggestions for lessons and activities, some with step by step guides.
 Each post is well written, nicely structured and engrossing.
 Some of the articles provide links to teaching resources or to material that can be downloaded for free.
 This is a great site for teachers who want to pick up useful insights from shared experiences.

 Technology is transforming the language learning landscape, but technophobes have no need to run for the hills.
 Not when you have this highly informative series of articles on the use of technology for learning languages.
-They are written by Lisa Stevens, a primary language educator and consultant who specialises in primary language teaching, using ICT to boost learning and Apple in the classroom.
+They are written by Lisa Stevens, a primary language educator and consultant who specializes in primary language teaching, using ICT to boost learning and Apple in the classroom.
 Her ¡Vámonos! blog covers talks and presentations she has given as well as learning points from conferences she has attended.
 As with any good blog worth its salt, Lisa’s posts include links to other useful resources, external as well as her own, such as slideshows.
 Teachers who want to know more about technology as a Spanish language learning tool will find much of value in ¡Vámonos!

-From tips to student teachers to reflections on classroom experiences, Creative Language Class is a useful addition to the language teachers’ blogsphere, written by two US-based teachers.
-Betweeen them they have chalked up almost 20 years of language teaching experience.
+From tips to student teachers to reflections on classroom experiences, Creative Language Class is a useful addition to the language teachers’ blogosphere, written by two US-based teachers.
+Between them they have chalked up almost 20 years of language teaching experience.
 Posts are grouped by categories such as homework, organization, planning, teacher problems, vocabulary building and presentational speaking.
 They are well laid out, make good use of images and are written in a light, informal and engaging style.
 There is a lot of good material and ideas here from two dedicated professionals who are currently out there working the classroom front lines.

 As the title suggests, this comprehensive blog is suitable for both teachers and students of Spanish.
 It highlights a collection of resources that are the subject of a comprehensive series of insightful and helpful articles.
 They are written by Karen who has been studying Spanish since high school, has taught the language in preschool and is currently teaching Spanish to her elementary-age children.
 So she has vast experience which she uses to find, explore, review and explain language learning and language teaching tools.
 The site also has a links section that is continually reviewed and updated.

 There are plenty of goodies here for the Spanish language teacher who wants to know which books, CDs, DVDs and other materials to use in the classroom.
 This informative site searches the online and offline world for useful learning aids to review and recommended.
 Blog posts also cover a variety of other topics including lesson plans, songs, curriculum reviews and learning strategies such as periodic repetition.
-Along the way there are links to free resources on the internet and some downloadable extras such as free worksheets.
+Along the way there are links to free resources on the Internet and some downloadable extras such as free worksheets.

 Flipping My Spanish Classroom is an enlightening blog by run a high school Spanish teacher in Elizabeth, Colorado.
 It is part resource guide and part forum to share ideas and experiences about the concept of the flipped classroom in language learning.
 Some of the articles are quite lengthy, but they easily engage the reader and are cleanly broken up into distinct sections.
 Many attract a good selection of the comments.
 This is a dynamic blog with a good community of followers, and is suitable for any teacher who’s flipping or thinking about flipping their classroom.
 Occasionally, there are some nice additional touches such as student produced videos.